Iowa teen who killed rapist avoids prison, ordered to pay $150,000

 The judge peppered Lewis with repeated requests to explain what poor choices she made that led up to Brooks’ stabbing and expressed concern that she sometimes did not want to follow rules set for her in juvenile lockup.

 “The next five years of your life will be full of rules you disagree with, I’m sure of it,” Porter said.
-He later added, “This is the second chance that you’ve asked for.
+“This is the second chance that you’ve asked for.
 You don’t get a third.”

 Her attorney said after the sentencing that they were extremely happy with the outcome.

 “Very pleased at the court decision.
-Going into this case we assumed the worst she was initially charged with first-degree murder,” said Matt Sheeley.
+Going into this case we assumed the worst she was initially charged with first-degree murder,” Matt Sheeley said.

 “That is not the most important pressing concern that she has.
 She wants to move on with her life.
 She has got her entire life ahead of her.
 She has all these opportunities ahead of her.
-So the restitution is not really something she is bothered by at this point,” said Sheeley.
+So the restitution is not really something she is bothered by at this point,” Sheeley said.

 Lewis will be required to undergo mental health and substance abuse evaluation as well as GPS tracking and monitoring.
 She will not be eligible for early release from probation.